-Attendance is required at this seminar series by all graduate students in the program.
+The Animal and Dairy Sciences Graduate seminar (DY SCI 900) features outside speakers, UW Faculty, and graduate students in the department presenting their research or defending their thesis.
+This course is offered during the fall and spring semesters.
+Attendance is required at this seminar series by all Animal Sciences graduate students.
 Master's degree students are required to register for the seminar for credit once.
 Although attendance is required, registering for the seminar for credit is done the semester a student presents.